Skip to content

 3. Dinette Van Build Layout

-Another option to consider when building a campervan is the dinette setup.
-This layout is incredibly versatile, with the table and benches serving as a dining area, bedroom, and workspace.
-Folding the bed creates more living space inside the van.
+This layout is super versatile, with the table and benches working as a dining area, bed, and workspace.
+Folding the bed gives you more living space inside the van.

 Travel Budget Calculator